networkf/network.github.io/structure.md

 **Network Foundation**
 <br>
-The purpose of the Network Foundation is to serve as an onchain organization governed by N tokenholders embedded in international law for the mission of the network.
+The purpose of the Network Foundation is to serve as an onchain organization governed by N tokenholders embedded in international law to advance the frontier of the mind.

 **Network Company**
 <br>
-The goal of the company is to release consumer-oriented tools and technology that align with Network's mission.
+The goal of the company is to build consumer facing tools and technology that align with Network's mission.
 The company is privately held.
 Headquartered in Wyoming, United States.
 Legal name: Network.
 Operations globally.